timescale/docs/timescaledb/getting-started/access-timescaledb/install-psql.md

 sudo apt-get install postgresql-client
 ```

->:TIP: This only installs the `psql` client and not the PostgreSQL database.
+<highlight type="tip"> This only installs the `psql` client and not the PostgreSQL database.

 ### Install on Windows 10
 We recommend using the installer from [PostgreSQL.org][windows-installer].